Alternative approaches to sustainability and an image from the past – fashion is ever changing, this week and always.

 Leather v Faux Leather

 Leather as a fabric is not going away.
-It’s suppleness and texture, not to mention the durability and longevity of well crafted leather, makes it a product that designer keep turning to, again and again.
+It’s suppleness and texture, not to mention the durability and longevity of well craft leather, makes it a product that designer keep turning to, again and again.
 But with greater awareness of the environmental cost of leather as well as conscious consumers avoiding animal products, leather alternatives have meant that we can continue to enjoy the material without needing to harm animals.
 However, we must also be aware of the toxicity of alternatives.
 According to a report in UK Vogue, the solvents and placticisers are not only made from fossil fuels but release toxins during their production, and few are biodegradable.
 While environmental certification processes do exist for faux leather, perhaps this is another reminder that the real solution is to buy less, and look for those garments which we will wear year after year, and perhaps even pass on to those who come after us.

 Volcom Explores Organic Cotton